Buy overpaid tax and save

 HISTORY OF TAX POOLING

-When Inland Revenue introduced the provisional tax regime, there were no penalties or interest costs if you paid late.
+When IR introduced the provisional tax regime, there were no penalties or interest costs if you paid late.
 So that’s what most people did.
-This prompted Inland Revenue in 1987 to impose an interest rate regime that would encourage compliance.
-People were charged high interest rates (currently 7%) when they underpaid or late paid, but only received low interest rates (currently 0%) when they overpaid.
+This prompted IR in 1987 to impose an interest rate regime that would encourage compliance.
+People were charged high interest rates when they underpaid or late paid, but only received low interest rates when they overpaid.
 The big criticism of this framework through the 1990s was that it made no distinction between the relative business risks of whether a taxpayer would actually pay, and the taxpayer’s compliance history.

 New system (2003)

-The challenge was that Inland Revenue was not well placed to manage different interest rates for different taxpayers.
-They recognised that it was the private sector that was better able to provide and maintain this degree of flexibility, and so in response to this Inland Revenue introduced tax pooling, a public/private solution to a shared problem.
-Inland Revenue wanted to retain the incentive structure of its interest regime but provide accommodation to compliant taxpayers.
+The challenge was that IR was not well placed to manage different interest rates for different taxpayers.
+They recognised that it was the private sector that was better able to provide and maintain this degree of flexibility, and so in response to this, IR introduced tax pooling: a public/private solution to a shared problem.
+IR wanted to retain the incentive structure of its interest regime but provide accommodation to compliant taxpayers.
 Meanwhile taxpayers wanted a less costly and more flexible means of complying with their obligations, and tax pooling intermediaries could provide that.

-Inland Revenue put the framework in place for intermediaries such as Tax Traders to facilitate settlements between taxpayers.
+IR put the framework in place for intermediaries such as Tax Traders to facilitate settlements between taxpayers.
 Taxpayers end up better off because they can obtain more interest on overpaid tax and have outstanding tax obligations satisfied at a lower cost than they otherwise could.
-Meanwhile Inland Revenue is happy because outstanding tax debts are satisfied.
+Meanwhile IR is happy because outstanding tax debts are satisfied.
 Rather than refund old payments and receive new ones, they simply allow an existing payment to be applied elsewhere.

 The relevant legislative provisions governing tax pooling can be found primarily in sections RP17 - RP21 of the Income Tax Act 2007, and sections 120OD, 120OE and sections 124S to 124X of the Tax Administration Act 1994.
 Additional references relating to imputation can also be found in sections OB and OP of the Income Tax Act 2007.